JuliaMath/IntelVectorMath.jl/README.md

 ```

 ## Using IntelVectorMath
-After loading `IntelVectorMath`, you have the supported function listed below available to call, i.e. `IntelVectorMath.sin(rand(100))` or `IVM.sin(rand(100))` for short.
+After loading `IntelVectorMath`, you have the supported function listed below available to call, i.e. `IntelVectorMath.sin(rand(100))`.
+For convenience the alias `IVM` is exported, so after `using` the package you can also call  `IVM.sin(rand(100))` for short.
+If you `import` the package, you can add this alias (or any other) via `const IVM = IntelVectorMath`.
 This should provide a significant speed-up over broadcasting the Base functions.
 ```julia
 julia> using IntelVectorMath, BenchmarkTools